 Entry and Exit

-If you plan to work or study in Macao, you must obtain a visa prior to departing Singapore.
-As visa requirements often change at short notice, we advise you to contact your travel agency, or the Embassy of China in Singapore.
-You may also contact the Macao Public Security Police Force Border Control Department.
+If you plan to work or study in Macao, you must obtain a visa prior to arriving in Macao.
+For the latest visa requirements, please contact your travel agency, the Embassy of the People’s Republic of China in Singapore, or the Macao Public Security Police Force Border Control Department.

 Safety and Security

 Macao’s crime rate is generally low but pickpocketing and other street crime can occur.
 Singaporeans are advised to take extra care of personal belongings including travel document, money, and valuables in crowded areas, and while travelling on public transportation.

 Drugs: Do not become involved with illicit drugs in any kind.
 Any person who traffics, manufactures, has in possession, or uses any dangerous drugs shall be liable upon conviction to a fine and imprisonment (see here).

 Stay in Legal Accommodation: When visiting Macao, Singaporeans should lodge in licensed hotels or inns, and not stay in illegal accommodation operated without a license.
 At present, there is no legal ‘family hostel’ or ‘Bed and Breakfast’ in Macao.
 You face a fine of MOP 3,000 if you are found staying in illegal premises.
 In case of doubt about the legality of the premise where you are staying, please check with the Macao Government Tourism Office by calling +853 2831 5566 or consulting their website.

 Photography: Taking photos or recordings without consent, or against the will of the relevant parties is against the law, and person shall be liable upon conviction to imprisonment and a fine (see Article no. 191 of Penal Code).

 It is prohibited to record images or sounds in casinos, and to use mobile phones or other communication devices within three metres around gambling tables (see here).